Ali-mohammadi-design/Idea_Modifier_LLM_Advisor/README.md

 ##Example:
 as a general problem:

-Problem: I have to buy a house
+Problem: I have to buy a house.

-Idea: Get a loan from bank
+Idea: Get a loan from bank.

 Is it good idea?
-## Results
+Jus run the code to see the weaknesses and LLM advices